JosiasEmanuelCastro/portfolio-argentinaPrograma/README.md

-# Portfolio FrontEnd - Argentina Programa - Josias Castro
+# Argentina Programa - Homework Submission Website

-Este es mi portfolio personal, para verlo podés hacerlo descargando el proyecto y accediendo a index.html o desde el siguiente enlace: [https://josiasemanuelcastro.github.io/portfolio-FrontEnd-ArgentinaPrograma/](https://josiasemanuelcastro.github.io/portfolio-FrontEnd-ArgentinaPrograma/)
+This is a simple homework submission website I created for my "Argentina Programa" programming class during November 2022.

+You can visit the website [here](https://josiasemanuelcastro.github.io/portfolio-FrontEnd-ArgentinaPrograma/).